Overview of Washington Taxes

 Washington State Property Tax

-If you’re thinking about buying a house on the Puget Sound or in sunny Eastern Washington, you’ll want to take the cost of local property tax rates into account.
+If you’re thinking about buying a house on the Puget Sound or in sunny Eastern Washington, you’ll want to take the cost of local property taxes into account.
 Effective property tax rates (property taxes as a percentage of total value) in Washington are generally close to 1%.
-At the county level, those rates range from 0.61% in San Juan County up to 1.24% in Pierce County.
-Statewide, residents pay an average of $2,860 a year in property taxes.
-This is a statewide effective property tax rate of 1.06%, slightly lower than the national average of 1.19%.
+At the county level, those rates range from 0.62% in San Juan County up to 1.21% in Pierce County.
+Statewide, residents pay an average of $2,958 a year in property taxes.
+That's a statewide effective property tax rate of 1.03%, slightly lower than the national average of 1.08%.

 There is also a statewide tax on real estate sales in Washington.
-This tax is equal to 1.28% of the price of the home being sold and is typically paid by the seller.
+This tax, officially called the real estate excise tax (REET) is equal to 1.28% of the price of the home being sold and is typically paid by the seller.
+Cities also have the option to levy an additional 0.25% tax on property sales.

 If lower property taxes are something you are looking for, Washington may be the state for you.
 Check out our guide to Washington mortgage rates, where you can read up on the essentials before making a long-term purchase.